tech-acs/chimera-docs/docs/developer/Getting started/Installation.md

 Now that you have scaffolded your dashboard application, the next step is to edit your application's .env configuration file and put in the correct settings for your database and other settings.

 To proceed, you need to first create a PostgreSQL database and add the details to the .env file.
-Again please referr to the Laravel documentation on how to configure a database connection.
+Again please refer to the Laravel documentation on how to configure a database connection.

 Once you have done so, you are now ready to run the database migrations: